MarufZak/study-logs/understanding-linux-kernel/README.md

 1. **CALL_FUNCTION_VECTOR -** sent to all CPUs except the sender, forcing them to execute function passed by a sender.
 2. **RESCHEDULE_VECTOR -** when the CPU receives this interrupt, it just notes that a reschedule (task switch) might be needed, and the real rescheduling happens as the CPU prepares to resume normal execution.
 3. **INVALIDATE_TLB_VECTOR** - sent to all CPUs except the sender, forces them to invalidate their TLBs

+### Softirqs and Tasklets

+Usually interrupts handlers should be fast and the interrupt requests should be serviced in small amount of time.
+There might be some tasks in handlers that are long-running.
+In Linux, such tasks can be deferred with **deferrable functions** using softirqs and tasklets.

+**Softirqs** are statically allocated (defined at compile time).
+They can run concurrently (even if they are same type) on several CPUs, and because of this they are reentrant functions (use mechanisms such as spin locks).

+Softirqs are stored in **softirq_vec** array, each element is of **softirq_action** type (which includes action - pointer to softirq function, and data - pointer to data structure needed by softirq function).
+There is also a data structure that tracks pending softirqs - **per-CPU 32 bit mask,** that is stored in **\_\_softirq_pending** field of the **irq_cpustat_t** (there is one such structure per CPU in the system).